-- Verbal warning; - Exit from the lesson (pupil sent to stand in corridor for maximum of 5 minutes, where the teacher will talk with them about their behaviour and reintegrate them back into the lesson). - The teacher issues a detention for the same or following day this is to be recorded on CPOMs.
-Note only a teacher or member of SLT can issue a detention and if issuing a detention at lunchtime then the pupils must have time to eat and take a rest break. - Code Red: continued action beyond the point of stage exiting the class, or a one-off 'in-extremis' incident (which will include any action that could risk the health/safety of another member of the school community) will result in the pupil being removed by a member of the Senior Leadership Team, to await further action.
+- Verbal warning; - Exit from the lesson (pupil sent to stand in corridor for maximum of 5 minutes, where the teacher will talk with them about their behaviour and reintegrate them back into the lesson). - Second verbal warning; - The teacher issues a detention for the same or following day this is to be recorded on CPOMs and Senior Leaders notified.
+Note only a teacher or member of SLT can issue a detention and if issuing a detention at lunchtime then the pupils must have time to eat and take a rest break. - Code Red: continued action beyond the point of exiting the class, absconding from the class, or a one-off 'inextremis' incident (which will include any action that could risk the health/safety of another member of the school community) will result in the pupil being removed by a member of the Senior Leadership Team, to await further action.
 A mediation activity and/or recommendation for the following will take place following a Code Red call.